16 Life-Changing Slow Living Tips (You Can Start Today)

 But it’s also about purpose.

-Whatever choices we make are intentional.
-There’s no following the crowd or going along with whatever’s popular.
+Don’t follow the crowd or go along with whatever’s popular.
 Slow living is about knowing your principles and letting them guide your decisions.

 It means using technology for a specific purpose – and not just downloading the latest apps because you don’t want to miss out.

-There are countless tools and gadgets from toasters to smartphone filters that promise quicker and easier results than whatever came before.
+Countless tools and gadgets (from toasters to smartphone filters) promise better results than ever before.

-Marketing slogans like “new” and “improved” have been used for generations to hook more customers.
+Marketing slogans like “new” and “improved” have been used for generations to hook customers.

 But faster isn’t always better.
 And whether we like it or not, the best things in life can’t be rushed.

-We’re wired as humans to take pleasure in work down with our hands, using skills that take years to develop into artforms.
+We’re wired as humans to take pleasure in work that’s done with our hands – using skills that take years to develop into an art form.

-We may be dazzled by a Tweet or a time lapse video of a watercolor swirl.
-But that content isn’t as satisfying as an engrossing novel or a masterful landscape.
+We may be dazzled by a time lapse video of an easy watercolor sketch.
+But that sketch won’t be as satisfying as a masterful landscape done by practiced hands.

-But it takes time to hit deep insights or make life-changing shifts.
+It takes time to hit deep insights, become skilled and make life-changing shifts.

-Though it’s not always about becoming a CEO or writing best-selling novels.
-It’s about the satisfaction that comes with honing your craft.
+And it’s not always about becoming a CEO or writing best-selling novels.
+It’s about the satisfaction that comes with honing your skills.

-Slow living is about anti-consumerism and rejecting the view that material wealth brings happiness.
+Slow living is about anti-consumerism and knowing that material wealth doesn’t bring happiness.

 It’s opting out of a rat race without a finish line.